GENERAL INFORMATION - (PDF version)

 - Standardized patient experience to improve communication skills.

-Firm Rotations: Each PGY 1 and 3 has 1, and each PGY 2 has 2 required firm rotations designed to solidify their ambulatory skills.
-The experience is designed to provide an immersion in the practice with a focus on acute medicine, phone triage and quality improvement.
+Firm Rotations: Each PGY 1 and 3 has one, and each PGY 2 has two required firm rotations designed to solidify their ambulatory skills.
+The experience is designed to provide an immersion in the practice with a focus on in-depth attention to their primary patient panel, acute outpatient medicine, phone triage and quality improvement.

 - Each resident on the firm rotation will participate in team